MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingSNIAndImmortals/README.md

 * The '-' prefix indicates data consumption
 * The '+' prefix indicates data production
 * The number right after the ID indicates which sensor or sender the data originates from.
-The 3 different IDs in the trace {{1,2} : C Accelerometers, 3 : Java Accelerometer, {11,22} C Messengers} show us that data from our 3 different producers gets produced and consumed.
+The 3 different IDs in the trace {{1,2} : C Accelerometers, 3 : Java Accelerometer} show us that data from our 3 different producers gets produced and consumed.

 ## Testing for variable size example